 The time period is usually starts running from:

-Potentially, a judgment can effectively become permanent.
-That is because many states allow creditors to renew their judgments.
-That means that if a creditor gets a court order or files an affidavit or other document, it can renew the judgment for another cycle.
+Potentially, a judgment can effectively become permanent; many states allow creditors to renew their judgments.
+So, if a creditor gets a court order or files an affidavit or other document, it can renew the judgment for another cycle.
 In some states, creditors are allowed to renew a judgment once or twice.
-In others, there is no limit.
+In others, there's no limit.

-If a judgment against you has lapsed, that does not mean it has gone away forever.
-That is because many states allow creditors to "revive" dormant judgments.
-There may be a time limit for a creditor to revive a dormant judgment.
-For instance, in Ohio, a creditor has ten years from the date the judgment went dormant to revive it.
+If a judgment against you has lapsed, it probably hasn't gone away forever.
+Many states allow creditors to "revive" dormant judgments, perhaps subject to a time limit.
 State laws vary on how the time period is calculated.
-The clock may begin to run from the time the creditor last tried to collect on the judgment, or it may run from the time the judgment later went dormant.
+The clock may begin to run from the time the creditor last tried to collect on the judgment, or it might run from the time the judgment later went dormant.

-Under the Fair Debt Collection Practices Act (FDCPA) a bill collector may still contact you on a lapsed judgment and ask you to pay.
-However, a debt collector cannot threaten to garnish your wages or take other legal action to pressure you into settling that old judgment.
-If a debt collector lies to you about the age of the judgment and whether it lapsed under your state's laws, then that also may be a violation of the FDCPA.
-For more information, read Nolo's article Illegal Debt Collection Practices.
+Under the Fair Debt Collection Practices Act (FDCPA), a bill collector may still contact you on a lapsed judgment and ask you to pay.
+However, a debt collector can't threaten to garnish your wages or take other legal action to pressure you into settling that old judgment.
+If a debt collector lies to you about the age of the judgment and whether it lapsed under your state's laws, that also might be a violation of the FDCPA.